 How to get involved with…

-The Civic Forum, Community Councils, Community Groups, Community Planning and Health & Social Care.
+The Civic Forum, Community Councils, Community Groups, Communities of Interest, Community Planning and Health & Social Care.

 The Civic Forum

 Community Councils are the most local elected form of representation, and their members represent their communities on statutory matters such as Planning, Licensing and any other purpose they consider to be of benefit for their community.

 You can learn more about the Community Councils in Aberdeen at this link.

 Community Groups & Communities of Interest